Simulation Methods for Robust Risk Assessment and the Distorted Mix Approach: Applications

-We split the data into three parts: extreme upper tail (-4\%), upper tail (4\%-8\%), and the remaining center and lower tail (8\%-100\%) according to the aggregate loss function $\{ \sum_{i=1} ^7 (x_{i,t} + 1) \}_{t=1, \cdots, D}$.
-To illustrate the procedure of partitioning the data, we draw a scatter plot of $(X_1,X_2), \cdots, (X_1,X_7)$ in Figure \ref{fig:scatter_uuc}.
+We split the data on the basis of the aggregate loss function $\{ \sum_{i=1} ^7 x_{i,t} \}_{t=1, \cdots, D}$ into three parts: extreme upper tail (-4\%), upper tail (4\%-8\%), and the remaining center and lower tail (8\%-100\%).
+A scatter plot of $(X_1,X_2), \cdots, (X_1,X_7)$ in Figure \ref{fig:scatter_uuc} illustrates the procedure of partitioning the data.